chef/chef-web-docs/chef_master/source/config_rb_policyfile.rst

 A Policyfile is an optional way to manage role, environment, and community cookbook data with a single document that is uploaded to the Chef server.
 The file is associated with a group of nodes, cookbooks, and settings.
 When these nodes perform a Chef client run, they utilize recipes specified in the Policyfile run-list.

-.. note:: Consider the following before using Policyfiles:

-   * Policyfile is not supported as part of a Chef Automate workflow

 .. end_tag

 .. tag policyfile_rb